Q & A for Survey Participants

 - Oregon Public Health conducts a monthly telephone health survey of adult Oregonians.
-The interviewer should identify themselves by first name and that they’re calling from Issues & Answers, who is our contractor that conducts the telephone interviews.
-The number that shows up on your caller ID will be from a 757 area code.
+The interviewer should identify themselves by first name and that they’re calling for a project conducted by Oregon Public Health with assistance from the Centers for Disease Control and Prevention.

 - This web page has a .gov address, these can only be issued to government agencies.
 Go to the CDC BRFSS website.